jessynt/monker/README.md

 ## Architecture

-> The Monkey is designed and implemented with a distributed architecture.
+> The Monker is designed and implemented with a distributed architecture.

 ![](./doc/architecture/monker.png)